All posts by ddlang

 Boxwood Blight – Pest Alert

-What is boxwood blight?
 Boxwood blight (also known as box blight and boxwood leaf drop) is a devastating disease of boxwood (Buxus spp.) that can cause leaf loss and eventual death of affected shrubs.
 Boxwood shrubs are commonly grown as hedges and as individual plants in home landscapes and public gardens.
-Boxwood blight can affect any type of boxwood (Buxus spp.) including European or common boxwood (Buxus sempervirens)Korean littleleaf boxwood (B. sinica var. insularis), and Japanese littleleaf boxwood (B. microphylla var. japonica).
+Boxwood blight can affect any type of boxwood (Buxus spp.) including European or common boxwood (Buxus sempervirens), Korean littleleaf boxwood (B. sinica var. insularis), and Japanese littleleaf boxwood (B. microphylla var. japonica).
 In addition, the disease has been reported on Japanese and Allegheny pachysandra (Pachysandra terminalis and Pachysandra procumbens respectively), two common groundcovers.
 Boxwood blight has been found in Europe and New Zealand, and was first confirmed in the U.S. in 2011.
 The disease was first detected in Wisconsin (in Kenosha County) in 2018.
-The disease has subsequently been found in Dane, Milwaukee and Ozaukee Counties.
+It has subsequently been found in Dane, Door, Milwaukee, Ozaukee, Portage, and Walworth Counties.

 Boxwood blight can cause severe leaf loss and eventual death of boxwood shrubs.
 (Photo courtesy of David Clement, University of Maryland Extension)